Kalli/clubster-analysis/src/steps.md

 Furthermore all the data here is limited to djs and artists that have a profile on Resident Advisor.
 For some genres and scenes, like house and techno, this the coverage is near complete, but for <a href="https://www.residentadvisor.net/events/1281396">others</a> this data is sometimes incomplete.

 </div>

+---

+That is not to say that there aren't regularly booked residents at these clubs.
+In fact the most booked artists in this data set are ones that are doing week after week at the same club.
+[Hitch](https://www.residentadvisor.net/dj/hitch) (76 bookings at *Input*), [Raymundo Rodriguez](https://www.residentadvisor.net/dj/raymundorodriguez) (51 bookings at *Corsica Studios*) and [Dexon](https://www.residentadvisor.net/dj/dexon)  (46 bookings at *Melkweg*) are the three most booked artists across the 131  clubs in this data set.

+But there are also a great number of one off bookings, bringing the averages down.
+Whether this is good or bad thing is probably subjective.
+But it supports the theory that the most popular clubs today build their popularity not honing and supporting local residents but rather from a more transient and travelling talent pool.